 May contain errors — check source documents for definitive information.

-The bill originated in the Lords, where it progressed to a second reading and had the Order of Commitment discharged in October 2024, clearing the way for it to move to the Commons.
-It had a Lords 3rd reading and has since had its 1st reading in the Commons and is now at the 2nd reading stage in the Commons.
+Originating in the Lords, the bill progressed through Lords stages, including a discharge of the Order of Commitment in October 2024 and a Lords 3rd reading in November 2024, before moving to the Commons, where it had its 1st reading in November 2024 and is currently at the 2nd reading in the Commons.

 Generated 21 February 2026